 For some assets, the risk of failure is too huge from a liability perspective, so a failure-based maintenance policy wouldn’t be an appropriate choice.
 The costs of a maintenance policy are also important to consider.
 Condition-based maintenance is the most expensive because it requires regular inspection and maintenance work as well as a one-time investment in equipment, such as sensors and monitoring equipment.
 Avoiding asset failure with a condition-based maintenance policy is recommended if an asset’s failure could lead to safety risks or a loss of reputation and sales.
 While it’s less costly upfront to set up a use-based maintenance policy, it could be more expensive in the long run since use-based maintenance is performed regularly, regardless of an asset’s condition.

-When deciding on a maintenance policy, consider what an asset does, what would happen if it fails, and the probability of it failing.
+When deciding on an asset maintenance policy, consider what an asset does, what would happen if it fails, and the probability of it failing.
 Consider each maintenance policy’s one-time and ongoing costs, risks, and benefits.
 Once you determine an appropriate maintenance policy for each of your assets, create work plans in your computerized maintenance management software.
 You can use the software to schedule condition-based maintenance inspections and use-based maintenance tasks, as well as create work orders for failure-based maintenance.

-If you’re looking for powerful yet easy-to-use maintenance software that allows you to implement your maintenance policy of choice for each of your assets, check out DPSI’s solutions pmc asset management software.
+If you’re looking for powerful yet easy-to-use maintenance software that allows you to implement your maintenance policy of choice for each of your assets, check out DPSI’s solutions PMC asset management software.
 Contact us for more information or sign up for a free 30-day trial!